Inclement Weather Procedure

 1. Emergency preparedness will prepare weather briefings and distribute to:

-1. Vice president for administrative services
+1. Vice president for administration and finance

 2. Director of university safety